Palomar-OKC/lhi-integration/README.md

 # Introduction
 The LASO Integration is a Salesforce-based solution to submit data to an LHI Endpoint for automatic form completion.

+## The Source
+Lightning (Salesforce Lightning) is a component-based framework for app development from [Salesforce.com](https://www.salesforce.com/products/platform/lightning/).
+Lightning comprises the collection of tools and technologies behind a significant upgrade to the Salesforce1 Platform (now known as App Cloud), the company's mobile app development platform.
+Lightning includes the Lightning Component Framework and some exciting tools for developers.
+Lightning makes it easier to build responsive applications for any device.
+The [Salesforce SOAP API](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_quickstart_intro.htm) has been used to connect to the LHI system.

+## The Destination
+LHI API service endpoint points are available to send data to.

 ## Project Structure
 The `src` folder contains a number of Salesforce metadata files for deployment to any Salesforce organization.
 It is divided up into three folders: